 Celebrating Women in Cancer Science

-Women have played many pivotal roles at the American Association for Cancer Research (AACR), and as Women’s History Month draws to a close, we are proud to celebrate their achievements.
+Women have played many pivotal roles at the American Association for Cancer Research (AACR), from the organization’s earliest years to the present day.

 In 1908, just a year after the AACR was founded, Martha Tracy, MD, DrPH, of Women’s Medical College in Philadelphia, became the AACR’s first female member.
 Tracy worked closely with William B. Coley, MD, who was one of the AACR’s founding members and was known as the “Father of Immunotherapy.”
 Tracy assisted in the development of “Coley’s Toxins,” now widely accepted as one of the first effective immunotherapeutic agents.
 She served as Dean of the Women’s Medical College of Pennsylvania from 1917 to 1940, and became a renowned researcher and professor of preventive medicine.

 Just a few years later, in 1913, Maud Slye, DSc, became the first woman to present research at an AACR Annual Meeting.
 Slye was a basic researcher who studied the inherited susceptibility of cancer and the effects of prolonged “irritation” of susceptible tissues.
 Only 34 years old when she presented at the Annual Meeting, Slye went on to become Director of the University of Chicago Cancer Laboratory in 1919, and a Professor Emeritus of Pathology in 1945.

 A rich tradition of female leadership